Winter Survival Guide: Railroad Freeze Protection

 Lubricant and Chemical Storage Failures

 Stored industrial lubricants and deicer fluids become too thick to pump in cold weather, creating both operational failures and safety hazards.
 Fluids that flow freely in summer may become completely unpumpable at freezing temperatures.
 The pour point of an oil indicates the lowest temperature at which fluid movement occurs, but the Mini-Rotary Viscometer (MRV) test provides a more accurate measure of whether oil can actually be pumped during cold starts.
 When viscosity becomes too high, equipment experiences bearing starvation and metal-to-metal contact.
-Choosing lubricants and deicers rated for your site's lowest expected temperature—verified by MRV testing, not just pour point—is the simplest way to prevent storage failures before they become equipment failures.
+Choose lubricants, deicers, and sprayable fluids based on the site's lowest expected temperatures, product storage requirements, viscosity behavior, pumpability, and application method.
+Operators should review each product's technical data sheet, SDS, storage guidance, and equipment compatibility before winter use.

 Pre-Season Freeze Protection Safety Guidelines